maddy-foley/birdinglogs/README.md

 Over 900 North American bird species retrieved from publically available wikipediaapi and wikimedia restful api.
 Birds have been stored into a postgresql database and allows for users to add missing birds.
 Data file is currently hidden.

+## Currently Working on:
+Basic front-end functionality.
+Backend and authentication done.

 Disclaimer: